Budibase/website/content/blog/web-application-development/index.md

 That is, they’ll see your web applications anytime they use their device, not just when they go looking for it.
 It’s easy to see how this will feed higher lifetime customer values.

+This also helps with basic marketing tasks, like capturing leads based on your social media audience.

 However, the water is a bit murkier here than you might think.

 At least, there are plenty of other factors that determine your retention and churn.
 As such, it’s vital not to get complacent, no matter what type of app you opt for.